SamarZiadat/oishii-ramen/README.md

 ### The Strategy Plane

-#### Site Goals
-The site is aimed to help restaurant staff to easily view, keep up-to-date-with and manage upcoming reservations, editing and deleting these bookings as necessary.

-The site also aims to provide customers with an online system to book, update or cancel reservations without the need to call or email the restaurant.

 #### Agile Project Management

 This project was managed using agile methodologies by delivering small features in incremental sprints.
 There were 4 sprints in total, spaced out evenly over four weeks.
 A kanban board was created using github projects and was utilised as a project management tool to help visualise work, limit work-in-progress, and maximise efficiency/flow.
 The Kanban board can be viewed [here](https://github.com/SamarZiadat/oishii-ramen/projects).

 All requirements were created in relation to the user stories.
 Requirements were then assigned to epics (milestones) and prioritised with the labels 'must have', 'should have' or 'could have'.
-All 5 epics were organised within sprints, and requirements were completed in order of: 'must have' stories first, 'should have' stories, and then finally "could have" stories.
+All epics were organised within sprints, and requirements were completed in order of: 'must have' , then 'should have', and then finally "could have".
 This approach was taken in order to ensure that all core requirements were definitely delivered, with the nice to have features implemented in an iterative way according to capacity.

 [IMAGE OF KANBAN]